mjpost/bibsearch/bibsearch/manual.md

 ## DESCRIPTION

-The process of searching for BibTeX entries is cumbersome and annoying.
-Authors are inconsistent in providing them, and they are optional on the arXiv.
-Google Scholar is useful, but yielding BibTeX entries requires drilling down into entries.
-What's worse, for some research fields (such as citations from the ACL Anthology), the correct citations are not the first search result.
-And anyway, why should you have to open a web browser to do something that is inherently text-based?
-Ideally one should have to do these tasks only once per paper, but the reality is that management of a database introduces another set of problems.
+Bibsearch is a tool for downloading, searching, and managing BibTeX entries.
+It attempts to make use of the official BibTeX entries for various collections of proceedings, all without you ever needing to open a web browser and fumble around on Google Scholar or other tools.

-If this problem statement strikes a chord, `bibsearch` is the tool for you.
-It provides the following services:
+Its key features are:

-* Keyword-based search against a private collection of entries (`bibsearch search`)
+- Automatic downloading of official citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
-* Automatic downloading of citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
+- Keyword-based search against a private collection of entries (`bibsearch search`)
-* Searching and downloading from the arXiv (`bibsearch arxiv`)
+- Searching and downloading from the arXiv (`bibsearch arxiv`)
-* Automatic generation of a project BibTeX file from LaTeX source (`bibsearch tex`)
+- Automatic generation of a BibTeX file from LaTeX source (`bibsearch tex`)
-* Keyword-based downloading and opening of PDF files (`bibsearch open`)
+- Keyword-based downloading and opening of PDF files (`bibsearch open`)

 ## GLOBAL OPTIONS